 In addition to my roles in the projects listed below, I have been a volunteer contributor to free software projects such as Bitcoin, Blockstack, GnuPG, Linux, Signal, Tor, and others.
 My contributions mainly consist of documentation and education, helping new users understand the “how” and “why” behind these technologies.
-When I’m not working or volunteering, I enjoy spending time outdoors, watching videos, reading and learning, and finding, playing, creating, sharing, and listening to music.
+When I’m not working or volunteering, I spend time outdoors, working out, watching videos, reading and learning, and enjoying music.

 In 2018 I created the Decentralized Marketplace Directory, a comprehensive list of decentralized marketplaces and decentralized marketplace protocols.